midhunkalarikkal/FullDomain/Notes/DSA1.md

 - Examples: Linear Search, Trial Division (Prime check), Generate all subsets

 2. Searching Algorithms
-- Used to find a specific value or element from a collection or dataset.
+- Used to find a specific value or an element from a collection or dataset.
 - Examples: Linear Search, Binary Search, Interpolation Search

 3. Sorting Algorithms